rikosintie/Ubuntu4NetworkEngineers/Ch01-Using-Ubuntu.md

     <img width="80%" src="https://github.com/rikosintie/Ubuntu4NetworkEngineers/blob/main/images/tweaks.png">
 </p>

+### Startup Applications

+Gnome Tweaks is where you set the applications that run on startup.
+I try to keep these to a minimum.
+It's easy to forget that some application is automatically starting and you have forgotten about it.

 There are a lot of options that you can "tweak" with the tool.
 I don't make a lot of changes but I do like having the Top Bar show Day, Data and Time.

 ----------------------------------------------------------------

-### Managing Files
+## Managing Files
 Files is the file manager for Gnome.
+The Gnome team is very creative with application names!
+The text editor is named "Text Editor", I kid you not.
+It makes Googling for tips a bit of a challenge.

-It works well and has a feature I love – Tabs!
+Files works well and has a feature I love – Tabs!
 Once you get used to having tabs in your file manager it’s hard to use Windows Explorer!
 Here is a screenshot with three tabs open and the right click menu showing “Open in Terminal”.
 You can see how convenient this is.

 On a Mac, the Finder app has the tabs.
 I don’t know why Windows doesn’t.